-At Sibley Dolman Gipe Accident Injury Lawyers, PA, we know that determining the cause of a crash can help truck victims prove negligence, and therefore the right to collect compensation.
+Our truck accident lawyers in Florida at Dolman Law Group, PA, know that determining the cause of a crash can help truck victims prove negligence, and therefore the right to collect compensation.

 The following are only some causes of truck accidents in Tampa:

 - Driving under the influence (DUI) of drugs or alcohol